-Chronic pain treatment may include the use of pain medications, surgically implanted pain control devices, physical therapy, and/or counseling.
+Chronic Pain Treatment in Singapore: Chronic pain treatment may include the use of pain medications, surgically implanted pain control devices, physical therapy, and/or counseling.

 It’s important to treat chronic pain as early as possible.
 The longer the pain persists without treatment, the more difficult treatment may become.
 This is thought to be because the brain “learns” pain, and the pathways for pain are strengthened the longer the pain persists.
 Therefore, if you have had pain lasting for three months, you should discuss it with your doctor and formulate a plan for treatment as soon as possible.

 Unfortunately, complete elimination of pain is not always possible.
 The goal will be to reduce your pain to a manageable level, and to allow you to function in your daily life despite any remaining pain you may have.

 If the cause of your pain is known, then your treatment will include treating the underlying cause.
 However, this isn’t always possible, and even if it is, there may be a need to treat the pain itself while the other treatment is ongoing.
 Some treatments that may help patients with chronic pain include:

 • Physical therapy

 Certain medications can help with chronic pain.
 Most people are familiar with the over-the-counter pain relievers, such as ibuprofen (Advil/Motrin) and acetaminophen (Tylenol).
 These medications should not be used for a long period of time without a doctor’s supervision, because they can have side effects.